aesara-devs/aesara/doc/tutorial/shape_info.rst

     aesara.tensor.nnet.conv2d(..., image_shape=(7, 3, 5, 5), filter_shape=(2, 3, 4, 4))

-- You can use the ``SpecifyShape`` op to add shape information anywhere in the graph.
+- You can use the :class:`SpecifyShape`\ :class:`Op` to add shape information anywhere in the graph.
 This allows to perform some optimizations.
 In the following example, this makes it possible to precompute the Aesara function to a constant.